 I really liked Bellagio at Lake Como; however, if I had to choose (which I have in this case), I really recommend Lake Garda even though it is more crowded than its snobbier counterpart, Lake Como.

 - Explore Limone (one of the cutest villages I have visited in Europe so far) and bring your camera.
 The harbor, the pretty houses, and the flowers everywhere make this place picturesque and charming.

 - Head from Limone to Malcesine via boat in the afternoon.
 The boat ride is fun, and you get to see another beautiful town of Lake Garda.

-- Stroll Sirmione.
+- Stroll around Sirmione.
 This is probably almost a full-day activity.
 With its pretty old town and the harbor, it is perfect for nice walks.